SECURITIES AND EXCHANGE COMMISSION

 Potential losses may not be covered by insurance.

 We maintain “all-risk” property and rental value coverage (including coverage regarding the perils of flood, earthquake and terrorism, excluding nuclear, biological, chemical, and radiological terrorism ("NBCR")) within three property insurance programs and liability insurance.
-Separate property and liability coverage may be purchased on a stand-alone basis for certain assets, such as the development of One Vanderbilt.
+Separate property and liability coverage may be purchased on a stand-alone basis for certain assets, such as development projects.
 Additionally, one of our captive insurance companies, Belmont Insurance Company, or Belmont, provides coverage for NBCR terrorist acts above a specified trigger.
 Belmont's retention is reinsured by our other captive insurance company, Ticonderoga Insurance Company ("Ticonderoga").
 If Belmont or Ticonderoga are required to pay a claim under our insurance policies, we would ultimately record the loss to the extent of required payments.
 There is no assurance that in the future we will be able to procure coverage at a reasonable cost.
 Further, if we experience losses that are uninsured or that exceed policy limits, we could lose the capital invested in the damaged properties as well as the anticipated future cash flows from those properties.
 Additionally, our debt instruments contain customary covenants requiring us to maintain insurance and we could default under our debt instruments if the cost and/or availability of certain types of insurance make it impractical or impossible to comply with such covenants relating to insurance.
-Belmont and Ticonderoga provide coverage solely on properties owned by the Company or its affiliates.
+Belmont and Ticonderoga provide coverage solely on properties owned, in whole or in part, by the Company or its affiliates.

-Furthermore, with respect to certain of our properties, including properties held by joint ventures or subject to triple net leases, insurance coverage is obtained by a third-party and we do not control the coverage.
+Furthermore, with respect to certain of our properties, including certain properties held by joint ventures or subject to triple net leases, insurance coverage is obtained by a third-party and we do not control the coverage.
 While we may have agreements with such third parties to maintain adequate coverage and we monitor these policies, such coverage ultimately may not be maintained or adequately cover our risk of loss.

 The occurrence of a terrorist attack may adversely affect the value of our properties and our ability to generate cash flow.